 Sean's Blog

-So let's have a look how we can store and search vectors using Postgres: There are three extensions for Postgres: pgvector, pgvectorscale and vectorchord.
+So let's have a look how we can store and search vectors using Postgres - there are three notable extensions for Postgres: pgvector, pgvectorscale and vectorchord.

 PGVector